nunomdmarques/nunomdmarques.github.io/index.md

 ---
 ## [Influenza Season Staffing Plan Development](/pdf/Task 4 - Case Study.pdf)
 <img src="images/US%20States%20by%20Priority%20Level.png?raw=true"/>
-- Problem: The US has an influenza season where more people than usual suffer from the flu.
+- **Problem**: The US has an influenza season where more people than usual suffer from the flu.
 Vulnerable populations develop serious complications and end up in the hospital.
 Hospitals and clinics need additional staff to adequately treat these extra patients.
 It is hard to understand which states and hospitals should be prioritized when designing staff plans.
-- Objective: Determine the priority states to staff, based on historical data from 2009-2017.
+- **Objective**: Determine the priority states to staff, based on historical data from 2009-2017.
-- Client: A medical staffing agency covering all hospitals in the 50 US states wants help to build a staffing plan for next year’s influenza season.
+- **Client***: A medical staffing agency covering all hospitals in the 50 US states wants help to build a staffing plan for next year’s influenza season.
-- Context: This project was completed in the context of Career Foundry’s Data Analytics Program.
+- **Context**: This project was completed in the context of Career Foundry’s Data Analytics Program.
 The data is real, but the scenario and agency are fictitious.
-- Skills: Data cleaning, wrangling and analysis in Excel.
+- **Skills**: Data cleaning, wrangling and analysis in Excel.
 Visualizations in Tableau
 <br><br>